“Owasso tech job”

 Owasso tech job.
 T.M. met me at the counter.
-She directed me to quickly sign some electronic documents before meeting with her associate.
+She quickly directed me to sign some electronic documents before meeting her associate.

 Mr. K. was waiting to talk to me about the

 Owasso tech job.
-She instructed me to open each document and scroll straight to the bottom and sign it (electronically).
+T.M. instructed me to open each document, scroll to the bottom and sign it (electronically).

 In a meeting room, M.K. asked me